Let’s make canning less of a chore

 The All American, however, is sturdy—I don’t think running a car over it could dent it.
 The handles are all one piece with the canner, made of heavy-duty cast aluminum.
 And the lid has no flanges and no gasket to wear out or crack.
 Instead, it has screws that clamp the lid down.
 The only maintenance it needs is a coat of Vaseline on the rim every 3-4 uses.
 You should also take the pressure gauge in to the Extension Service once a year to have it checked for accuracy.
 (You should do that with all pressure canners that have a gauge, regardless of what brand or size it is.)

 This canner has both a gauge and a weight so you always know that you have the right pressure.
 The instruction booklet is a great resource and tells you exactly how to use the canner.

 A size for every kitchen

 If there’s just one tool for processing food I couldn’t live without, it’s the Victorio Strainer.
-It is the quickest and easiest way to make tomato and apple sauce.
+Like I’ve said in a previous post, it is the quickest and and easiest way to make tomato and apple sauce.
 Use a different cone and you can also process grapes and squash.

 It’s so easy to make sauce quickly and efficiently.
 Just put the food in the hopper and turn the crank.
 Sauce comes out one side and peels, seed and stems come out the other side.
 No more chopping, peeling or straining.
 Just turn the crank and voila’!
 You have yourself a batch of sauce.